-With a peppery, piquant and slightly bitter after taste, Mizuna’s flavour profile is a rather mild and sweet green mustard.
+With a peppery, piquant and slightly bitter after taste, Mizuna’s flavor profile is a rather mild and sweet green mustard.

 Like other brassica leaves, Mizuna contains glucosinolates.
-These compounds give brassicas, like Brussel Sprouts and Cabbage, their bitter flavour and prevent the development of certain cancers.
+These compounds give brassicas, like Brussel Sprouts and Cabbage, their bitter flavor and prevent the development of certain cancers.

 When cooking it can be pickled, stir-fried, simmered or added to hot pot dishes.
-Alternatively add Mizunaraw to a mixed salad alongside other Asian mustard greens.
+Alternatively, add fresh Mizuna to a mixed salad alongside other Asian mustard greens.